Ada-Developers-Academy/ada-build/learning-at-ada/ada-languages/README.md

 ## Overview

 During the course of the Build curriculum we will be primarily focused on learning Python.
 Later, during the classroom curriculum, we will learn some other programming languages.
 In this lesson, we will discuss the different languages that can be used along with Python and how those all play together in your journey in learning to program.
 In a discussion about programming languages, a preliminary question that one might ask is: why are there so many programming languages?
-Are some languages are better at certain things than others?
+Are some languages better at certain things than others?

 Programming languages exist so that humans can give instructions to computers.
 Fundamentally, programming is about communication.
 Programming languages are similar to human spoken languages: they have dialects, grammars, colloquialisms, idioms, and parts of speech.